-• Free call or text 1737.
-This is a Mental Health helpline which has trained professionals to support you.

-- The Crisis team number is 0800 800 717

-- Go to an accident and emergency centre.
-The closest one to the College is White Cross Lunn Avenue, 110 Lunn Avenue, Remuera 1072.

-- Call 111.
+- Free call or text 1737.
+This is the Mental Health Foundation national helpline which has trained professionals to support you; - The Auckland City Crisis Assessment Team number is 0800800717; - Go to an accident and emergency centre.
+The closest one to the College is White Cross Lunn Avenue Urgent Care & GP, 110 Lunn Avenue, Remuera 1072; - Call 111.